Tutor Perini (NYSE:TPC) Releases FY 2021 Earnings Guidance

 Tutor Perini (NYSE:TPC) issued an update on its FY 2021 earnings guidance on Wednesday morning.
 The company provided earnings per share (EPS) guidance of $1.700-$1.850 for the period, compared to the Thomson Reuters consensus estimate of $2.080.
 The company issued revenue guidance of -.

-Tutor Perini (NYSE:TPC) last released its quarterly earnings data on Wednesday, November 3rd.
-The construction company reported $0.30 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.62 by ($0.32).
+Tutor Perini (NYSE:TPC) last announced its earnings results on Wednesday, November 3rd.
+The construction company reported $0.30 EPS for the quarter, missing the Zacks’ consensus estimate of $0.62 by ($0.32).
 Tutor Perini had a net margin of 1.98% and a return on equity of 6.17%.
-The business had revenue of $1.18 billion for the quarter, compared to the consensus estimate of $1.27 billion.
-During the same quarter last year, the firm earned $0.72 EPS.
-Equities analysts expect that Tutor Perini will post 1.74 EPS for the current year.
+The business had revenue of $1.18 billion for the quarter, compared to analysts’ expectations of $1.27 billion.
+During the same period in the prior year, the company posted $0.72 earnings per share.
+Equities analysts expect that Tutor Perini will post 1.74 earnings per share for the current fiscal year.

-Separately, Zacks Investment Research cut Tutor Perini from a hold rating to a strong sell rating in a report on Tuesday.
+Separately, Zacks Investment Research cut shares of Tutor Perini from a hold rating to a strong sell rating in a report on Tuesday, November 9th.

-In related news, CEO Ronald N. Tutor sold 50,000 shares of Tutor Perini stock in a transaction that occurred on Wednesday, September 8th.
-The stock was sold at an average price of $13.90, for a total value of $695,000.00.
-The sale was disclosed in a document filed with the SEC, which is available at this link.
-In the last three months, insiders sold 150,000 shares of company stock worth $2,055,500.
-22.20% of the stock is owned by insiders.
+In other Tutor Perini news, CEO Ronald N. Tutor sold 50,000 shares of the company’s stock in a transaction that occurred on Monday, September 13th.
+The shares were sold at an average price of $13.66, for a total value of $683,000.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+Over the last quarter, insiders sold 150,000 shares of company stock valued at $2,055,500.
+Company insiders own 22.20% of the company’s stock.

-A hedge fund recently raised its stake in Tutor Perini stock.
-Millennium Management LLC grew its stake in shares of Tutor Perini Co.
-(NYSE:TPC) by 71.0% during the 2nd quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
-The fund owned 18,348 shares of the construction company’s stock after purchasing an additional 7,620 shares during the quarter.
-Millennium Management LLC’s holdings in Tutor Perini were worth $254,000 at the end of the most recent quarter.
-83.12% of the stock is currently owned by institutional investors.
+Several institutional investors and hedge funds have recently bought and sold shares of the business.
+LPL Financial LLC boosted its position in shares of Tutor Perini by 24.0% during the third quarter.
+LPL Financial LLC now owns 15,181 shares of the construction company’s stock worth $197,000 after acquiring an additional 2,942 shares during the last quarter.
+Cubist Systematic Strategies LLC boosted its position in shares of Tutor Perini by 6.8% during the third quarter.
+Cubist Systematic Strategies LLC now owns 19,401 shares of the construction company’s stock worth $252,000 after acquiring an additional 1,240 shares during the last quarter.
+Millennium Management LLC boosted its position in shares of Tutor Perini by 71.0% during the second quarter.
+Millennium Management LLC now owns 18,348 shares of the construction company’s stock worth $254,000 after acquiring an additional 7,620 shares during the last quarter.
+Royal Bank of Canada boosted its position in shares of Tutor Perini by 4.2% during the third quarter.
+Royal Bank of Canada now owns 35,503 shares of the construction company’s stock worth $461,000 after acquiring an additional 1,416 shares during the last quarter.
+Finally, UBS Group AG boosted its position in shares of Tutor Perini by 3.2% during the third quarter.
+UBS Group AG now owns 156,802 shares of the construction company’s stock worth $2,036,000 after acquiring an additional 4,905 shares during the last quarter.
+Institutional investors and hedge funds own 83.12% of the company’s stock.

 About Tutor Perini